aws-containers/ecsworkshop/content/microservices/cleanup/_index.md

 weight = 60
 +++

-Let's clean up our compute resources first:
+Let's clean up our compute resources.
+If you want to follow the subsequent sections (e.g., monitoring), you may keep them for now and go back here to clean up them after you finish the whole workshop.

 {{%expand "Expand here to cleanup the copilot portion of the workshop" %}}